MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-python.md

 ### Chat with your data using Azure OpenAI and Azure AI Search with Python

 This template is a complete end-to-end solution demonstrating the Retrieval-Augmented Generation (RAG) pattern running in Azure.
-It uses Azure AI Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
+It uses Azure AI Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Question and Answer (Q&A) experiences.

 To get started with this template, see [Get started with the chat using your own data sample for Python](../../python/get-started-app-chat-template.md?toc=/azure/developer/ai/toc.json&bc=/azure/developer/ai/breadcrumb/toc.json).
 To access the source code and read in-depth details about the template, see the [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) GitHub repo.